 Definition: Distinctive Capabilities is a business strategy concept by Kay ('93) according to which a successful company achieves a competitive advantage other firms can not replicate by establishing a unique, distinctive character in the relationships it has with its external environment / stakeholders or internally: with customers, suppliers, employees, investors, shareholders.
 There are 3 ways this can be achieved (3 distinctive capabilities):

-We love to keep things really short, but provide links to learn more about your subject and to similar concepts.
+We like to keep things short, and provide links to learn more about your subject.

-© 2023 MBA Brief - Last updated: 28-10-2021 - Privacy | Terms
+© 2023 MBA Brief - Last updated: 30-5-2023 - Privacy | Terms